inbravo/togaf-feature-set/study-notes/exam-part-2-notes.md

 ## Data Architecture (Phase C)

 UTrack Transports is a strong UK logistics company.
 The head of the strategic marketing division engaged the Principal Architect issuing a Request for architectural work to design an enhancement of the current Enterprise Data Warehouse system.

 An enhancement is needed to support the change in the business model; UTrack wants to leverage on customer data collected during business as usual activities and anonymize them to offer marketing agencies a fresh and accessible source of analytics data, this will increase the company revenues.
 TOGAF 9 is the architectural framework in use.

-Refer to the scenario above The Principal Architect has decided to ask you as Business Intelligence Subject Matter Expert to design the Data Architecture.
+Refer to the scenario above The Principal Architect has decided to ask you as Business Intelligence Subject Matter Expert to **design the Data Architecture**.
 The Chief Architect shared with you the Architecture Definition Document including the Business Architecture design.

 You now need to choose the artifacts you want to produce as part of the Data Architecture design.
 Identify the best answer accordingly to the TOGAF 9.

 | ## |   **Option**   |  **Recommendation**    |